Is Mila Kunis Pregnant? Find Out If She Will Bring Home Another Baby In 2017

 Mila compared Wyatt’s pregnancy with her second one in a candid interview.
 She said with her first baby, she was excited and read a lot about pregnancy and the development stages the fetus goes through before birth.

 “With the first one, I was on the app every day… The other day, someone asked how far along I was.
 I was like, ‘I have no idea.
-I can tell you when I’m due, and then do the math afterward,” Kunis stated.
+I can tell you when I’m due, and then do the math afterward,'” Kunis stated.

 MILA KUNIS and Ashton Kutcher on Vacation in Hawaii 03/05/2017 https://t.co/qMMzjtves7 pic.twitter.com/sqJMkx2v35